 Examination.
 There will be a final examination worth 20% (Sample Questions) Note that there is no midterm exam).

 Term Paper.
-All students will submit a typewritten critical essay of 2,000 to 2,500 words (that is, 8-10 pages double spaced) due in on the final class.
+All students will submit an appropriately formatted critical essay of 2,000 to 2,500 words (that is, 8-10 pages double spaced) due in on the final class.
 The topic of this paper will be selected by each student and approved by me no later than week eight.
 (I will provide a list of sample essay topics but I much prefer that students use their own imagination in the selection of their topic.)
 Students will have the whole of the semester to work on this paper and it will be their major opportunity to display their personal potential.
 It will constitute 20% of the grade.
 Your topic and thesis must be determined by the beginning of week 8.
 An annotated working bibliography must be submitted by the end of week 12.
 Rough drafts of this paper can be submitted to me for comments and corrections up to seven days before the due date.

 Please remember that high grades reflect very well on my teaching record.
 I want to give you good grades!
 But I am examined also and you must give me cause to give you a good grade.
 Like most other skills academic ability improves with practice.
 If you feel weak in public speaking or critical analysis now is the time to practice and improve.